deatrich/doc-with-pandoc-markdown/overview.md

 Documenting with the [Markdown language][md] is wonderfully simple and clean.
-When combined with the capabilities of the [Pandoc][pandoc] command set then many options exist for generating elegant documents from a markdown document.
+When combined with the capabilities of the [Pandoc][pandoc] command set then many options exist for generating elegant documents from a Markdown document.

 Though [many output formats][pandoc-formats] are possible with Pandoc, the tools provided with this guide provide generated *html* and *pdf* output.